What is pronation? Pronation is an integral part of the human body and should be considered when working out or running.

 Underpronators (supinators) tend to be susceptible to shock-related injuries, like fractures, and supinators need to find neutral running shoes with extra layers of cushioning of some new technologies like GEL cumulus cushion materials and foams.

-Exceptional cushioning is placed in the heel section to lower pressure on the legs.
+Exceptional cushioning is placed in the heel section to lower leg pressure.
 Flexible shoes that are soft enough help distribute impact while walking on the whole body.

 Read Next – Shoes for supination.